pawelniewie/pawelniewiadomski.com/_posts/2016-10-03-fullstackfest-videos-worth-watching.md

 <iframe width="853" height="480" src="https://www.youtube-nocookie.com/embed/oANurUSaOFs?list=PLe9psSNJBf76DOOKMkDpyo_A5PfZk7JWc" frameborder="0" allowfullscreen></iframe>

-*Securing Docker containers.
-Ben Hall goes through many options available in Docker that will make your infrastructure more secure.*
+*Ben Hall goes through many options available in Docker that will make your infrastructure more secure.*

 # 5 for your lazy Sunday